NordicSemiconductor/pc-nrfconnect-ble/README.md

-# nRF Connect Bluetooth Low Energy
+# Bluetooth® Low Energy app

 [![Build Status](https://dev.azure.com/NordicSemiconductor/Wayland/_apis/build/status/pc-nrfconnect-ble?branchName=main)](https://dev.azure.com/NordicSemiconductor/Wayland/_build/latest?definitionId=7&branchName=main)
 [![License](https://img.shields.io/badge/license-Modified%20BSD%20License-blue.svg)](LICENSE)

-nRF Connect Bluetooth Low Energy is a cross-platform tool that enables testing and development with Bluetooth Low Energy (previously called Bluetooth Smart).
+The Bluetooth Low Energy app is a cross-platform tool that enables testing and development with Bluetooth Low Energy (previously called Bluetooth Smart).
 It allows easy setup of connections with other devices and use these connections for reading and writing to the external nodes.

 ![screenshot](resources/screenshot.gif)

 ## Installation

-nRF Connect Bluetooth Low Energy is installed from nRF Connect for Desktop.
+The Bluetooth Low Energy app is installed from nRF Connect for Desktop.
 For detailed steps, see
 [Installing nRF Connect for Desktop apps](https://docs.nordicsemi.com/bundle/nrf-connect-desktop/page/installing_apps.html) in the nRF Connect from Desktop documentation.